MerlinsNotebook/MerlinsProjects/README.md

-- WELCOME TO MY PAGE!
 - 👋 Hello, welcome to my projects page.
 This is @MerlinsNotebook and you will be seeing projects I have or am currently working on.
+In the repository, my RMD files are project files.
 - 👀 My focus is in statistics, data analysis, and machine learning.
 I am also programming using R, Python, SQL, HTML, CSS, and Javascript.
 - 🌱 I’m currently furthering my knowledge in machine learning and AI.
 - 💞️ I’m looking to collaborate on data analysis projects!
 So, if you have a large file of data waiting to be cleaned then send it my way!